-460 There is an order of magnitude more data in the Southern Ocean than in the other regions, and since the range of values of the smoothed zonal wind is larger there, too, it's the region best 461 462 suited for studying the relationship between zonal momentum fluxes and the smoothed zonal wind.
-Figure 7 shows probability distributions of the eastward and westward momentum fluxes 463 when the flux values are binned into three ranges of their concurrent smoothed zonal wind 464 values: 0-20, 20-40, and 40-60 m/s.
-As the wind strength increases, the means of both the 465 eastward and westward momentum fluxes also increase.
-The mean westward momentum flux 466 outpaces the eastward, so the mean zonal momentum flux becomes more negative as the winds 467 468 become more westerly, increasing in magnitude from -0.45 to -2.90 to -4.05 mPa.
-The mean zonal wind and zonal momentum flux in Southern Ocean data is 21 m/s and -1.64 mPa (Table 1), 469 470 consistent with this relationship.
+There is an order of magnitude more data in the Southern Ocean than in the other regions, and since the range of values of the smoothed zonal wind is larger there, too, it's the region best suited for studying the relationship between zonal momentum fluxes and the smoothed zonal wind.
+Figure 7 shows probability distributions of the eastward and westward momentum fluxes when the flux values are binned into three ranges of their concurrent smoothed zonal wind values: 0-20, 20-40, and 40-60 m/s.
+As the wind strength increases, the means of both the eastward and westward momentum fluxes also increase.
+The mean westward momentum flux outpaces the eastward, so the mean zonal momentum flux becomes more negative as the winds become more westerly, increasing in magnitude from -0.45 to -2.87 to -4.05 mPa.
+The mean zonal wind and zonal momentum flux in Southern Ocean data is 21 m/s and -1.62 mPa (Table 1), consistent with this relationship.

-471 Plougonven et al. (2017) found that, as the wind speed increases, the geometric mean of the momentum flux distribution also increases, but the geometric standard deviation remains 472 relatively constant (see their Figure 8).
-Our results are consistent with theirs: for the data in the 473 474 Southern Ocean, the increases of the geometric means from the weakest to the strongest wind band are larger than any changes of the geometric standard deviations (Table 2).
-As might be 475 obvious from Figure 7, the distributions' geometric means explain much more of the differences 476 between the mean fluxes than their geometric standard deviations do.
-Using the method 477 described in section 4.1, we find that more than 80 % of the difference between mean fluxes is 478 479 explained by the distributions' geometric means, whether the comparison is between the

-480 eastward and westward fluxes in a given wind band, or between the eastward or westward fluxes481 across wind bands.
+Plougonven et al. (2017) found that, as the wind speed increases, the geometric mean of the momentum flux distribution also increases, but the geometric standard deviation remains relatively constant (see their Figure 8).
+Our results are consistent with theirs: for the data in the Southern Ocean, the increases of the geometric means from the weakest to the strongest wind band are larger than any changes of the geometric standard deviations (Table 2).
+As might be obvious from Figure 7, the distributions' geometric means explain much more of the differences between the mean fluxes than their geometric standard deviations do.
+Using the method described in section 4.1, we find that more than 65 % of the difference between mean fluxes is explained by the distributions' geometric means, whether the comparison is between the eastward and westward fluxes in a given wind band, or between the eastward or westward fluxes across wind bands.

-482 Though there are fewer data in the other five regions and the distributions of their 483 smoothed zonal winds aren't as broad, their mean momentum fluxes also show a dependence on 484 the background wind speed.
-For both the Extratropical Atlantic and Extratropical Pacific, we 485 compare the mean momentum fluxes in two bands of the smoothed zonal wind, one weak wind 486 band and one strong wind band, defined based on the probability distributions in Figure 6.
-The 487 weak wind band is always between -5 and 5 m/s; the strong wind band is between -15 and -5 m/s in the Extratropical Pacific and between 5 and 15 m/s in the Extratropical Atlantic.
-As in the 488 489 Southern Ocean, the mean zonal momentum flux becomes stronger in the direction opposite the 490 wind as the wind becomes stronger.
-The mean zonal momentum flux in the Extratropical Pacific 491 in the weak wind band is -0.03 mPa, and in the strong wind band it is 0.55 mPa.
-In the 492 Extratropical Atlantic it's -0.85 mPa in the weak wind band and -1.17 mPa in the strong wind 493 band.
-Again like in the Southern Ocean, the magnitudes of both the mean eastward and mean 494 westward momentum fluxes increase with the wind speed in both regions (not shown).
+Though there are fewer data in the other five regions and the distributions of their smoothed zonal winds aren't as broad, their mean momentum fluxes also show a dependence on the background wind speed.
+For both the Extratropical Atlantic and Extratropical Pacific, we compare the mean momentum fluxes in two bands of the smoothed zonal wind, one weak wind band and one strong wind band, defined based on the probability distributions in Figure 6.
+The weak wind band is always between -5 and 5 m/s; the strong wind band is between -15 and -5 m/s in the Extratropical Pacific and between 5 and 15 m/s in the Extratropical Atlantic.
+As in the Southern Ocean, the mean zonal momentum flux becomes larger and opposite in sign to the wind as the wind becomes stronger.
+The mean zonal momentum flux in the Extratropical Pacific in the weak wind band is -0.14 mPa, and in the strong wind band it is 0.57 mPa.
+In the Extratropical Atlantic it's -0.89 mPa in the weak wind band and -1.04 mPa in the strong wind band.